-The mortgage amount, interest rate and pre-approval are based on a variety of factors including your credit score and the amount of the down payment.
+The mortgage amount, interest rate, and pre-approval are based on a variety of factors including your credit score and the amount of the down payment.
 Although a real estate agent isn’t a mortgage broker they do have a basic knowledge of the process.

 The real estate agent will be able to give you an idea of the type of home you can afford based on your wants vs. market availability.
-Don’t be afraid to talk finances with your real estate agent because it can help the process be more efficient.
+Don’t be afraid to talk about finances with your real estate agent because it can help the process be more efficient.

 Do I need a home inspection?

 The answer to this question is yes – except when buying a new home.
-Apparently a newly constructed home is evaluated for the purchase price and land tax payment, but it doesn’t need to have an official home inspection because all guarantees are offered by the builder with the purchase.
+Apparently, a newly constructed home is evaluated for the purchase price and land tax payment, but it doesn’t need to have an official home inspection because all guarantees are offered by the builder with the purchase.

 If you’re buying a used home, our real estate agent absolutely recommends getting a home inspection.
 It helps spot imperfections and lets homeowners know what they’re getting into when it comes to repairs and renovations.